Portuguese Water Dog Lifespan

 The Portuguese Water Dog has an average lifespan of 11-13 yrs.
 With proper nutrition, exercise, and veterinary care, many Portuguese Water Dogs live full, healthy lives.

-With a typical weight of 35-60 lbs and lifespan of 11-13 yrs, the Portuguese Water Dog requires thoughtful care tailored to their specific breed characteristics.
+At 35-60 lbs and 11-13 yrs of life expectancy, the Portuguese Water Dog carries specific care considerations that benefit from early attention.
 Originally bred as a versatile working dog, the Portuguese Water Dog brings centuries of selective breeding into the modern home.

 Factors Affecting Longevity